Blue Steel#1 Montanren Edo Usuba Knife 240mm

 Carbon Steel

-Like Blue Steel #2, Blue Steel #1 contains a small amount of Tungsten which improves hardness and Chromium which improves overall toughness, but it has a higher carbon content than Blue Steel #2.
-This makes Blue Steel #1 harder than Blue Steel #2, leading to good sharpness and better edge retention.
-It is recommended for people who need a long lasting edge for long periods of cooking.
+Blue Steel #1 also contains trace amounts of tungsten and chromium for hardness and toughness, but has more carbon than Blue Steel #2.
+This makes Blue Steel #1 even harder, leading to better sharpness and edge retention.
+This steel is recommended for those who want a premium cutting experience, but also need a knife with a long lasting edge.
+Truly a steel for professionals.

-*NOTE: The Carbon Steel is susceptible to rust if it is not properly cared for.
-Please clean and dry the blade regularly during use.
+*NOTE: Carbon Steel is susceptible to rust if it is not properly cared for.
+Please clean and dry the blade regularly during use and after use.

 Yew octagonal handle